 I’m not dying over the Queen’s PulseWave technology by itself, but when combined with the vibes, it’s more effective.
-Really, so much of this toy is about the gorgeous appearance; I do feel kinda spoiled when I’m using it.
-Plus, I’m looking forward to meeting up with my fuck buddy soon and seeing what he can do to me while controlling the app!
+Really, so much of this toy is about the gorgeous appearance; the vibration quality could be better.
+This toy’s biggest selling point for me is the clitoral suction sleeve (not pictured here, but see it in that section of my fuller review).

 Pulsation length: Small center circle of the series of concentric circles flutters outward about a quarter of an inch

 Speed: Zalo says 75 pulses per second for the PulseWave head; I haven’t counted, but I believe it—the motion is fast

 Functions: PulseWave head: 3 steady speeds and 3 patterns; Vibrations: 2 steady vibe speeds and 6 vibe patterns.
 But the app lets you manipulate the vibe strength and patterns a bit more.

 Noise level: 8 out of 10.
 PulseWave pulsations are 4/10, but the vibes get pretty loud for a toy this size.

 Ease of use: Super easy to hold; I like the handle design.